JohnEarnest/Decker/docs/decker.md

 - Copying, cutting, and pasting from the keyboard _must_ be done using the native OS/Browser keyboard shortcuts.
 Copying and pasting using the menus may require you to confirm the action with a browser modal.
 When pasting via the keyboard, it _may_ be possible to paste images and sounds from the OS clipboard.
 Clipboard access is _very_ flaky and inconsistent between browsers: Web-Decker tries several strategies to interact with the OS clipboard, but if nothing works it will store clipboard contents in a local window-only clipboard instead, accessible via the browser console as the `local_clipboard` variable.
 - Importing, reading, dragging and dropping, or pasting images and sounds supports _any_ graphics or audio formats understood by the web browser, which may include several formats Native-Decker does not understand.
 - Opening or importing files uses the browser's native "Open" dialog instead of Decker's UI.
 - Saving or exporting files _cannot_ display a file browser to choose a destination, so Web-Decker provides a simplified dialog which only prompts for a filename.
-For similar reasons there is no "Autosave" functionality.
+For similar reasons there is no "Autosave" functionality, and `app.save[]` downloads a copy of the deck instead of saving in-place.
+- Web-Decker does nothing if `app.exit[]` is called.
 - Web-Decker always fills the browser window.
 The toolbars are hidden by default, but can be toggled on (if space is available) from the _Decker_ menu.
 - Web-Decker will always report `sys.platform` as `"web"`, irrespective of the operating system the browser is running on.
 - The Web-Decker implementation of Lil uses the browser's garbage collector, so less information is available in `sys.workspace`.